zajitschek/metaanalysis/chapters/chapter2.md

 library(tidyverse)
 library(compute.es)
 ```
+**We will now guide you through the necessary steps on your local RStudio.**

 Let's try to extract data from two selected papers::
  1. Figure 2a in the paper by Weil et al. 2006: Immune challenge retards seasonal reproductive regression in rodents: evidence for terminal investment (**[Weil2006.pdf](https://github.com/SusZaj/metaanalysis/blob/master/papers/Weil2006.pdf)**)